Nukepayload2/OpenCLBasic/README.md

 # OpenCLBasic
 Provides Visual Basic friendly OpenCL API bindings as a .NET Standard 2.0 class library.

 It's a replacement of OpenCL.Net.
-Users will not be limited with EPL which is too strict.
+Users will not be limited with the Eclipse Public License which is too strict.

 ## VB friendly
 You'll not encounter the following issues if you replace OpenCL.Net with this library: